mytja-archive/YTPolicyRemover/README.md

 # Plans
 - Code is not that efficient!
 If YouTube changes anything, code might not work anymore!
 Report it in issues!
+- To remove ToS notification while searching on Google!
+This would make this extension not usable only on YT, but also on Google!